-The exciting, lovely singer-songwriter Candice Lee (Candice) recently took to the stage with her band at Arlene’s Grocery in New York City’s East Village.
-Her followers (aka Candies) danced and grooved she performed some of her original songs and others that touched, inspired, and revealed the universal complexities of love and relationships.
+The exciting, lovely singer-songwriter Candice recently took to the stage with her band in her new show, Candice Lee at Arlene’s Grocery in New York City’s East Village.
+Her followers (aka Candies) danced and grooved.
+She performed some of her original songs and others that touched, inspired, and revealed the universal complexities of love and relationships.

 Candice opened with One of a Kind, her powerful, catchy, and not-yet-released song about the tensions one feels when caring for someone who is unique and special with the uncertainty of knowing if they feel the same towards you.

 This Love of Maroon 5 fame began with vocals and piano before transitioning into an upbeat, rock-band performance.
 Candice expressed the bittersweet conflict between a driving upbeat tempo and story about a failed relationship and the feelings of heartbreak and confusion that come with it—it touches on the tragedy of Leancavallo’s clown Pagliacco, forced to smile as he sang with a broken heart.
 The song’s infectious melody and upbeat tempo made it a favorite for dancing and singing along.

 When the pandemic hit, Candice wrote How We Used To, a product of inspiration for striving to endure while longing for the stability many took for granted.
 Moving, formidable.